 The projections assume that contributions will increase at 3% per year

-In this retirement account statement, some assumptions are made in order to calculate projections.
-How reasonable do you think the following assumptions are for your situation:

-Retirement age of 65

-I plan to retire much earlier than 65

-I plan to retire earlier than 65

-I plan to retire about age 65

-I plan to retire later than 65

-I plan to retire much later than 65

-Continue to contribute the same amount until retirement
+Do you think you will continue to contribute the same amount to your retirement account until you reach retirement?

 I plan to increase my contributions by a lot as I get closer to retirement

 I plan to increase my contributions a little as I get closer to retirement

 I plan to keep my contributions at the same level until retirement

 I plan to decrease my contributions a little as I get closer to retirement

 I plan to decrease my contributions by a lot as I get closer to retirement

+In this retirement account statement, some assumptions are made in order to calculate projections.
+DoD you think the following assumptions are reasonable for your situation:

+(put these questions in table with 3 response options: Yes, no, I don’t know; Respondents in V1 treatments get questions a and b only)

+7% rate of return on retirement investments

+3% inflation rate

 Life expectancy of 85

 Survivor benefits of 50%

-7% rate of return on retirement investments

-3% inflation rate

-Based on focus group responses, we may want to write one or two additional questions on how people think about the impact of inflation on their retirement savings.

-}

 Now we would like to ask you about your experiences with accessing your retirement account online.

 When is the last time you visited your retirement plan’s website to find out information about your retirement account?